-- The borders are closed and foreign nationals are not permitted to enter Iraq. - International and domestic flights have resumed at all airports. - All new arrivals must present negative COVID-19 test results from their country of origin, issued within 48 hours before departure, and another thermal test will be performed on arrival.
+- Borders have reopened, but entry remains suspended for nationals of Bangladesh, Indonesia, Philippines and Vietnam. - International and domestic flights have resumed at all airports. - All new arrivals must present negative COVID-19 test results from their country of origin, issued within 48 hours before departure, and another thermal test will be performed on arrival.
 If positive, the patient will transfer to quarantine. - Blood work can be completed at ALSAHIA clinic in Baghdad, at military bases once proved that the candidate is COVID-19 negative, or as usual at ALASAD air base. - All blood work related to the US embassy has been postponed until further notice.